Guake/guake/README.rst

 Old releases and code depending on GTK2 have been put on the `0.8.x <https://github.com/Guake/guake/tree/0.8.x>`_ branch and will no more be actively maintained.

+Please note that we target to support mainly the GTK and VTE versions found by default on most popular distribution such as Ubuntu LTS (currently: Ubuntu 16.04 LTS and 17.10).

 Guake has also been ported to Python 3.5+.

 Dropped Features from Guake 0.8.x